SamisaLamb/markdown-portfolio/_includes/05-emphasis.md

 The **Linked-In Learning** platform has been my gateway into web development.
-I have completed the *Learning Path: Become A Front-End Web Developer*
+I have completed the *Learning Path: Become A Front-End Web Developer*.

 # Relevant course certificates of completion:
 - Programming Foundations: Fundamentals